pedrohdz/vim-yaml-folds/README.md

 # vim-yaml-folds

-Very simple folding configuration for YAML and SaltStack SLS files.
+Very simple folding configuration for YAML, RAML and SaltStack SLS files.
 For more details and screenshots, please read my blog post: [Vim folding rules for YAML][].